Children and young people are involved and empowered

 The Ministry of Social Development is also leading a process of policy and legislative change which will be achieved through a new Act and associated regulations.

-Work to refine the legislative proposals regarding the Children's Commissioner Act 2003 has beeen carried out in conjunction with the Ombudsman, the Office of the Children’s Commissioner, and the Independent Children’s Monitor.
-A wider set of agencies have also been consulted on the scope of monitoring and long-term home of the monitor.
+Work to refine the legislative proposals regarding the Children's Commissioner Act 2003 was carried out in conjunction with the Ombudsman, the Office of the Children’s Commissioner, and the Independent Children’s Monitor.
+A wider set of agencies were also consulted on the scope of monitoring and long-term home of the monitor.